Play it again: Everything we know about PS5 and Xbox Series X backward compatibility

 Read more: PS5 review: Sony built a space-age game console for your next-gen dreams

-The company also released a small list of PS4 games that won't be playable on the PS5:
+The company also released a short list of PS4 games that won't be playable on the PS5:

 - DWVR